bokeh/bokeh/sphinx/source/docs/installation.rst

 ----------------------

 Installing Bokeh from source typically requires rebuilding the BokehJS library from its CoffeeScript sources.
-Some additional toolchain support is required, please consults the :ref:`developer_install` section of the :ref:`devguide` for more detailed instructions.
+Some additional toolchain support is required.
+Please consult the :ref:`developer_install` section of the :ref:`devguide` for more detailed instructions.

 Developer Builds